Walnut – Juglans Spp.: Edible & Medicinal Uses of a Highly Prized Wild Nut Tree

 Heal-All – Prunella Vulgaris: Edible & Medicinal Uses of Another Woundwort of Wild Plants

-In Chippewa, name’wuskons, selfheal or heal-all is another edible and medicinal wild plant from the mint family.
+Selfheal or heal-all (Prunella vulgaris) is another edible and medicinal wild plant from the mint family.
 It doesn’t really heal-all, but it’s still a well rounded astringent plant with many uses.
 We have a mix of European and native selfheal in Ontario.
-Common around Haliburton, you’re most likely to find it in your lawn. …
+Common around Haliburton, you’re most likely to find it in your lawn.
+You …

 Read more